monorkin/mina-dotenv/README.md

 ### Pull

-The pull task uses the `scp` command to retrieve the `.env` file from the server.
-It will take all configuration from the `deploy.rb` file!
+The pull task uses the `scp` command to retrieve the `.env` file from the server. __Note:__ It will take all configuration from your `deploy.rb` file!
 It is intended to be used from the terminal like this:

 ```
 mina dotenv:pull